ubc-library-rc/Geocoding-Web-Mapping-with-Python/Content/Setup.md

 * To do geocoding, we'll use Mapbox's geocoding service.
 If you haven't done so already, create an account with [Mapbox](https://mapbox.com)

-Once you've done this step, go to: https://account.mapbox.com/access-tokens/
+Once you've done this step, you can get your [access token](https://account.mapbox.com/access-tokens/)

 * On this page, you should see a "Default Public Token".
 This will be the key we use to access Mapbox's geocoding service
   * If not click the "Create Token Button"